yoasif/yoasif.github.io/_posts/2026-04-08-ai-code-is-hollowing-out-open-source-and-maintainers-are-looking-the-other-way.markdown

 In the late 2000s, British wildlife photographer [David J. Slater](http://www.djsphotography.co.uk/) traveled to Indoneisa, befriended a group of wild macaques, and set up his camera equipment in a way that a monkey selfie might happen.
 He then reviewed the photos the monkeys took and licensed them commercially.
 He believed that his action of arranging the scene in a way that that a selfie might be made had imbibed the work with enough creative input from him to claim the copyright to the work.

 It is a little confusing, so I'm going to say it directly.
-Mr. Slater didn't take the photo.
-A monkey did.
+Mr. Slater didn't take the photos.
+Monkeys did.

 Unfortunately for Mr. Slater, in August of 2014, the US Copyright office published an opinion to clarify that "only works created by a human can be copyrighted under United States law," - this "excludes photographs and artwork created by animals or by machines without human intervention".
 They went on to say that the [copyright] office would "refuse to register a claim if it determines that a human being did not create the work.
 The Office will not register works produced by nature, animals, or plants."